-e) The case with a random perturbation is of special interest.
+e) Only the third case: The case with a random perturbation is of special interest.
 Here it is not useful to include any singular values σ_k smaller than the perturbation e.
 Then fix e to a well chosen value for this exercise.

 f) Plot the residual $r_k(t) = y(t) - p_k(t)$ in some interesting cases.
 Here k is the chosen rank/degree.
+Which k did you choose?
+Why?